-These updates are effective beginning January 1, 2023, and the Company is currently evaluating ASU 2016-13 and ASU 2018-19 and the potential impact of adopting this guidance on its financial reporting.
+These updates are effective beginning January 1, 2023, and the Company has evaluated ASU 2016-13 and ASU 2018-19 and adoption of this guidance is expected to have no impact on its financial reporting.

 3. FAIR VALUE OF FINANCIAL INSTRUMENTS